 Another way to reduce energy spending is to decrease your electricity consumption.
 The following list outlines 10 easy steps you can take to conserve energy in your home.

-Energy Saving Tips for Maryland Solar Homes
+Energy Saving Tips for Maryland, DC Solar Homes

 1. Unplug Your Appliances